elephantscale/es-training-new/python/slides/PYTHON-Intro.md

   * Separate from System Python

     - Anaconda is separate from your system python
-    - So it won’t break anything else you may be doing on your machine in Python
+    - So it won't break anything else you may be doing on your machine in Python

 Notes: